eoli3n/eoli3n.github.io/_posts/_drafts/2023-01-08-calyxos-to-grapheneos.md

 We can then expect to wait one year before the next stable release which leads to a supposed support date until ~ **August 2024**.

+CalyxOS [supports my hardware](https://calyxos.org/docs/guide/device-support/) until **January 2025**, but can't ensure that it will be secure to use after the OEM end date.
-GrapheneOS will force me to renew my hardware at least 6 months earlier.
+GrapheneOS let me know that I need to renew my hardware as early as possible to keep a secured device.

 ### Applications isolation